 I've gone ahead and produced the usual, yearly rollover changes that the site requires today.
 This primarily involves my archiving the past year's updates, which were quite hearty until my sixty-ish hour work weeks began in earnest, as well as some gibbering on the main page about this auspicious date.
 But I did at least build something new for y'all.

 Committing a heinous crime against fandoms everywhere, I've gone and produced a new character description for the Timely Heroes reference.
 This fellow, the Vagabond, started out as a normal, if bright, police detective, until he disguised himself as something of a hobo clown in order to do some undercover work in the small city of Middleton.

 As luck would have it, however, he quickly grew to like the anonymity of being the Vagabond, not to mention the fact that acting in character was a gas.
 In time, detective Patrick Murphy abandoned his life as a productive member of society, and began wandering the country as its premiere hobo hero.
 You've really got to love comics from the 1940s.

-View the current year of Technohol 13 history!
+View the nineteenth year of Technohol 13 history!